 The diets share a number of similar themes, Hogan said — lots of colorful fruits and vegetables, whole grains, healthy fats, lean proteins, low-fat dairy, and avoidance of foods that are processed, packaged or high in saturated fats.

 “The DASH and Mediterranean diets are not excluding any foods or food groups or restricting anything,” Hogan said.
 “I think that’s really important when it comes to how a normal person eats in general.”

-The diets also are both backed by a lot of scientific data that show they can help people lose weight and avoid heart disease and diabetes, Haupt said.
+The best diet should be backed by a lot of scientific data that shows how it can help people lose weight and avoid heart disease and diabetes, which both of these diets do as Haupt said.